Workplace Chemical Hazards & Occupational Lung Disease

 How to Prevent Occupational Lung Disease

-Reading the Safety Data Sheet for the chemicals you work with and understanding the hazards you are working with is an important step in prevention of occupational related lung disease.
+Reading the Safety Data Sheet for the chemicals you work with and understanding the hazards you are working with is an important step in the prevention of occupational related lung disease.

 If a respirator has been recommended for any task at work, it is important to use it.
 Occupational lung diseases are preventable with controls like respirators.